How we are helping

 2017-18 Total Australian ODA Estimate for North Pacific

-Australia's aid program in the North Pacific is focused on Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
-The Australian Government will provide an estimated $8.0 million in total Official Development Assistance (ODA) to the North Pacific in 2017-18.
-This will include an estimated $5.0 million in bilateral funding to the North Pacific.
+Australia's aid program in the North Pacific focusses on the Republic of Palau, the Federated States of Micronesia, and the Republic of the Marshall Islands.
+The Australian Government will provide an estimated $8.0 million in Official Development Assistance (ODA) to the North Pacific in 2017-18.
+This will include an estimated $5.0 million in bilateral funding.

-Australia's regional programs complement our bilateral programs across the Pacific.
-Our regional programs assist Palau including through, amongst other things: support for fisheries management via the Forum Fisheries Agency; support to prepare for and mitigate the impacts of severe climate, tidal and oceanographic events through the Climate and Oceans Support Program in the Pacific; and support for strengthening governance and accountability through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative.
+Australia's regional programs complement its bilateral programs across the Pacific.
+Our regional programs include those that assist Palau mitigate the impacts of severe climate, tidal and oceanographic events (through the Climate and Oceans Support Program in the Pacific), and strengthen governance and accountability (through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative).

 Australia’s bilateral aid investments in Palau support the following objectives: